wswebcreation/wdio-native-app-compare/docs/OPTIONS.md

 - **Mandatory:** no
 - **For:** Can be used with and `compareScreen()` and `compareElements()`

-One or multiple block outs on a screen / element can be provided in an Array with objects like this
+One or multiple block outs on a screen / element.
+It can be provided in an Array with objects like this

 ```js
 browser.compareScreen(